Almost all our emotional struggles are shaped by patterns formed long ago.

-Sessions are 60 minutes and take place online via Zoom or in person in London W12.
+Sessions are 50-60 minutes and usually take place weekly on Zoom or in West London W12.

 We are biology and biography, and effective healing requires both.